pro3d-space/PRo3D/docs/Build-Deploy-System.md

 ## TL;DR

-The idea is that by pushing into a `develop` branch, the CI automatically runs all steps to produce a draft release on github.
+The idea is that by pushing into the `develop` branch, the CI automatically runs all steps to produce a draft release on github.

 Thus, for creating a release you need to do:
   - merge your feature to `develop`